Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Tax Treatment of Card Rewards in Greece

-How the 15% Rate Works
+How the Proposed 15% Rate Would Work

-Worked Tax Examples
+Worked Tax Examples (Under the Proposed Rate)

 Example 1: BTC spending.
 You acquired 0.1 BTC at EUR 2,000.
 It appreciates to EUR 8,000.
 You spend EUR 800 through your card at a Mykonos restaurant.
 The portion sold = 10% of your holding.
 Cost basis for that portion = EUR 200.
 Gain = EUR 600.
 Tax = EUR 90 (15%).
 Your EUR 800 dinner effectively cost EUR 890 after tax.